tomwrw/nix-config/README.md

 ├── assets                # Stores additional items such as wallpapers and avatars.
 │   ├── avatars           # User avatars/profile pictures.
 │   ├── images            # Images used for this repo, such as logos.
-│   └── wallpapers        # Wallpapers I used on my system that are used by Stylix.
+│   └── wallpapers        # Wallpapers I used on my system that are used by my theme module.
 ├── home                  # Home folder that contains a folder for each Home Manager user.
-│   └── solsnk            # My primary user, managed by Home Manager.
+│   └── tomwrw            # My primary user, managed by Home Manager.
 │       ├── global        # Global Home Manager configs, all imported and applied to the user.
 │       └── features      # Optional Home Manager configs, selectively imported per user.
 ├── modules               # Modules folder, containing a subfolder for both NixOS and Home Manager.